vectordotdev/timber-elixir/README.md

 In fact, traditional log statements for non-meaningful events, debug statements, etc, are encouraged.
 In cases where the data is meaningful, consider [logging a custom event](#usage).

 </p></details>

+<details><summary><strong>How is Timber different?</strong></summary><p>

+1. **No lock-in**.
+Timber is just _better_ logging.
+There is no special API and no risk of vendor lock-in.
+2. **Data quality.** Instead of relying on parsing alone, Timber ships libraries that structure and augment your logs from within your application.
+Improving your log data at the source.
+3. **Human readability.** Structuring your logs doesn't have to mean losing readability.
+Instead, Timber _augments_ them.
+For example: `log message @metadata {...}`.
+And when you view them [Timber console](https://app.timber.io), you see the human friendly message with the ability to view the metadata by clicking the line.
+4. **Sane prices, long retention**.
+Logging is notoriously expensive with low retention.
+Timber is affordable and offers 6 months of retention by default.
+5. **Normalized schema.** Have multiple apps?
+All of Timber's libraries adhere to our [JSON schema](https://github.com/timberio/log-event-json-schema).
+This means queries, alerts, and graphs for your ruby app can also be applied to your elixir app (for example).

+---

+</p></details>